gtd/hoover/README.md

       set_hoover_logglier $loggly
     end

-Where `$loggly` is an instance of the `Logglier` class.
+Where `$loggly` is an instance of the `Logglier` class that was set up previously.
 Soon I hope to have configuration options so you can set this in your application.rb.

 ## General Setup